selfhydro/selfhydro/README.md

 # SelfHydro - Automated Hydroponics

-This is an automated open-source hydroponic system.
+This is an automated hydroponic system.

 The system currently consists of the following:
 - Lights on a timed cycle